 I’m going to have to recognize my limits, and make tough decisions moving forward.
 I am considering cutting back my work hours.
 There are also some trips I was planning that might need to wait a couple more seasons now.
 It’s not the end of the world— just annoying and frustrating.

 Today’s update is the featured blog post.
-Head back to the homepage to read up!
+Head this page to read up!

 Completed the PET scan this morning.
 No problems at all.
 That’s part 2- it’ll show what’s happening neck-down.
 I’ll know results after Labor Day.
 I’ll post them next Thursday.
 Thanks for all the good thoughts and prayers.
 I’m going to crash now.